 Now, let’s go over how to fix this issue.

-Outdated themes or plugins can sometimes cause the 502 error.
-Deactivate all your plugins via FTP and check if the error is resolved.
-If it is, reactivate the plugins individually to identify the culprit.
-Also, consider switching to a default WordPress theme to see if your theme is causing the issue.
+Outdated themes or plugins can lead to 502 errors.
+Start by deactivating all plugins via FTP, then check your website.
+If the error is resolved, reactivate plugins individually to identify the culprit.
+If this doesn’t solve the issue, switch to a default WordPress theme using phpMyAdmin to see if the theme is the problem.